 Caterina has previously worked with the International Water Association (IWA) as Leadership and Members Engagement Officer, crossing multiple units: Water Policy and Regulation; Young Water Professionals and Fellows; Strategic Programmes (Digital Water).
 Her research experience in the water sector encompasses: agriculture and rural development; urban planning; flood risk assessment; water, environmental, climate policies and governance.
 Experienced in cross-disciplinary team working in international and local contexts, she has been collaborating with partners from public, private and non-profit sectors, mainly working in Europe (NL, Italy, Spain), with long and short-term missions abroad, including Africa (Ghana and Ethiopia), Canada, and China.

 Margreet Zwarteveen is Professor of Water Governance at IHE-Delft and the University of Amsterdam.
-Trained as both an irrigation engineer and a social scientist, Margreet is interested in water allocation policies, technologies and practices, and the knowledges that justify or inform these.
+Trained as both an irrigation engineer and a social scientist, Margreet is interested in water allocation policies, technologies and practices, and the knowledge that justify or inform these.
 She focuses her research and education on questions of (gender-) equity and justice.
-Her current research includes a project (financed by the Netherlands Organization for Scientific Research, NWO), that looks at the mobility of Dutch Delta experts and expertise to examine the production of evidence under conditions of uncertainty.
-She is also the coordinator of a large international research network (funded by the Belmont-Norface Programme on Transformations to Sustainability) to study and learn from bottom-up initiatives to protect or share groundwater.
-In her work, Margreet favors an interdisciplinary approach, seeing water flows and distributions as the outcome of interactions between natures, technologies and people.
+In her work, Margreet favours inter-or transdisciplinary approaches, seeing water flows and distributions as the outcome of interactions between natures, technologies and people.
+Margreet currently is a FIAS (French Institute for Advanced Studies) Fellow in Montpellier, to work on a project called “Caring water practices and practicing water care”.
+She is also the project leader of a large international research network T2SGS: Transformations to Groundwater Sustainability (funded by the Belmont-Norface Programme on Transformations to Sustainability) to study and learn from bottom-up initiatives to protect or share groundwater.

 Maria Cristina Rulli is Professor of Hydrology at the Politecnico di Milano, Italy.
 Her research focuses on the mutual interaction between hydrological processes and humanity.
 She has investigated the effects of anthropogenic and natural disturbances such as land use change, climate change, forest fires, and new infrastructures on both the hydrological response and sediment yield of a variety of watersheds at different spatial and temporal scales.
 Recently, she has been investigating the impact of climate change, urbanization, deforestation, land degradation, population growth, changes in food consumption, changes in energy policies on the management of water and other natural resources.
 Her work has analyzed the effect of environmental externalities, interdependencies and teleconnections on natural resource availability.
 In particular, she has focused on the emergent phenomenon of Large Scale Land Acquisition (LSLA) and its implication for water, energy and food security.
 Her work has helped to define and quantify the global phenomenon of “water grabbing” and explored its impacts on water governance, rural livelihoods, and the emergence of water conflicts.
 She is currently investigating global water and food security and environmental sustainability issues using the Food-Energy-Water Nexus perspective.
 She is studying the nexus existing between hydrological risk and food security.
 Specifically, she is analyzing the direct effects of hydrologic extremes (e.g., floods, droughts, landslides, hurricanes, typhoons) on food production and availability and the cascades effects on conflicts and human migrations occurrence.
 Her most recent research concentrates on the nexus between nutritional security and environmental resources especially water.
 In particular, focusing on food related diseases she is investigating if the available natural resources are able to meet sustainable diets helping to contrast food based diseases.